“From Chronically Ill and Depressed to Vibrantly Alive”

 It was not until I met her and her model that I fell in complete love with coaching.
 The applicable structure that she teaches is brilliant and I am deeply grateful for what she brings to life coaching and the world.

-Me as a Food and Mood Coach:
+Me as a Gut Health Coach:

-Diet, Stress, and Lifestyle; as doctors will say but they do not tell you HOW to change.
+… but they do not tell you HOW to change.

 The big mystery that plagues digestive disorders is the stress piece.